 A booming economy, a surging population and an excellent all-round quality of life.
 There are many reasons why investors are setting their sights on Manchester.

 The UK’s second city is rapidly becoming one of the best places in the UK to be a property investor with high rates of capital growth, outstanding rental yields and a vibrant economy.
-Better still, with businesses shifting their focus towards the North East, the future looks bright.
+Better still, with businesses shifting their focus towards the North West, the future looks bright.

 With businesses and individuals beginning to look beyond London, Manchester has benefited from a surge of interest with people moving into the area in their thousands.
 In fact, 80 FTSE 100 companies are based in Manchester.

 In the most recent Census, Manchester’s population was recorded at 552,000, which has risen by almost 10% in the last decade.
 This is higher than the overall increase in England of 6.6%, and the city is expected to continue to grow.

 People are drawn in by a vibrant city offering an outstanding quality of life.
 Manchester has been ranked the 13th best city in the world by Time Out; its position is higher than any other city in England, and beats star destinations like Paris and New York.
 It was also ranked as a Top Travel Destination for 2023 by Lonely Planet.

 From the buzz and excitement of the city centre to the outstanding natural beauty of the Pennines and the Peak District National Park, it’s no wonder this is one of the most visited cities in the country.

 Additionally, ongoing investment in redevelopment and infrastructure projects means that Manchester still has a tremendous amount of scope for increased price growth.

 Sports fans are spoilt for choice.
 If you’re into football, you have not one but two of the biggest football clubs in the world in the form of Manchester United and City.
 Cricket fans, meanwhile, are drawn to the prospect of test matches and country cricket at Old Trafford.